theMZet/theMZet/README.md

 # Hi 👋 My name is Paweł
 <p>
-  I had been coding for about 8 years.
-My start at programing was and wasn't smooth, becouse I started at young age what helped me about how fast I could learn, but becouse that I'm from Poland I didn't know English what limited me to already limited sources of knolage.<br>
+  I've been coding for about 8 years.
+My start at programming was and wasn't smooth, because I started at a young age which helped me with how fast I could learn, but because I'm from Poland I didn't know English which limited me to already limited sources of knowledge.<br>
   <ul>
-    <li>🌍  I'm based in small village in Poland</li>
+    <li>🌍  I'm based in a small village in Poland.</li>
-    <li>✉️  You can contact me at pawel.k.paszkiet@gmail.com</li>
+    <li>✉️  You can contact me at <a href="mailto:pawel.k.paszkiet@gmail.com">pawel.k.paszkiet@gmail.com</a>.</li>
-    <li>🚀  I'm currently working on CodeHost</li>
+    <li>🚀  I'm currently working on CodeHost.</li>
-    <li>🧠  I'm learning more about Rust language!</li>
+    <li>🧠  I'm learning more about the Rust programming language!</li>
   </ul>
 </p>